 Humans have had a love affair with music for thousands of years or even longer.
 While researchers have a fair understanding of brain’s visual processors, they are yet to find the ‘music center’ as the brain areas affected by processing and enjoyment of music are spread across the brain.
 In spite of that, there is concrete evidence that highlights the direct relationship between music and human emotions.

 A fitting example here would be the use of music by filmmakers to create a distinct emotional connection with their audience.
-Movies like ‘The Secret Life of Walter Mitty’ that have great music scores can flash before the eyes of the viewers whenever they listen to its soundtracks like ‘Don’t Let it Pass’ by Junip.
+The entire ‘The Secret Life of Walter Mitty’ movie flashes before my eyes whenever I listen to ‘Don’t Let it Pass’ by Junip.

 Similarly, the right music in ads helps marketers form an emotional connection with the consumers which extends to building a long-term relationship with the brand.

-While using music for advertising is important, selecting the right music that aligns with the emotions and messaging of the ad is even more important.
+While music in advertising is important, selecting the right music that aligns with the emotions and messaging of the ad is even more important.

 For instance, imagine a song about heartbreak playing in the background of a Nike ad with the premise of believing in yourself.
 Or a Domino’s ad with the premise of using organic ingredients.
 There will be a major disconnect between the music and the visuals which can create an unpleasant ad experience for viewers who might start associating the brand with negative feelings.